 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The risk that the Corporation will realize a loss is limited because at present the Corporation holds all of its surplus cash in an interest bearing account and investment-grade short-term deposit certificates issued by its banking institutions.
 The Corporation monitors its investments it makes and satisfied with the credit worthiness of its banks.
-The Corporation's other financial liabilities include the notes payable, which bear interest at a fixed rate as described in Note 6 until June 2, 2015.
+The Corporation's other financial liabilities include the notes payable, which bear interest at a fixed rate as described in Note 6 until June 2, 2015 and therefore has no interest rate risk.